ZenProjects/Apache-mod-chroot/README.md

 one, a pidfile) - these have to be placed inside the jail.

 Once chrooted, Apache cannot access anything located above ChrootDir.
-For that reason restarting Apache with 'apachectl reload', 'apachectl graceful' or 'kill -HUP apache_pid' will not work as expected.
+For that reason restarting Apache with `apachectl reload`, `apachectl graceful` or `kill -HUP apache_pid` will not work as expected.
 Apache will not be able to read its config file, open logs or load modules.

-Starting with the 1.0 of mod_chroot all this probleme are fixed.
+Starting with the 1.0 of **mod_chroot** solve all this probleme.

-- In first problem are resolved by placing the chroot in child_init, after the mpm initialisation, in that way they don't need to place pid file, scoreboard, Lock File inside the jail.
+- In first problem are resolved by placing the **chroot** in **child_init phase**, after the mpm initialisation, in that way they don't need to place pid file, scoreboard, Lock File inside the jail.

-- And the seconds probleme are command like "DocumentRoot" and "CoreDumpDirectory" that are tested at start of the server, that make oblige to point to real directory outside the chroot and in the chroot...
+- And the seconds probleme are command like `DocumentRoot` and `CoreDumpDirectory` that are tested at start of the server, that make oblige to point to real directory outside the chroot and in the chroot...

-  This proleme is resolved by faking all map to storage transparantly like mod_alias (by setting ChrootFixRoot option).
+  This proleme is resolved by faking all map to storage transparantly like mod_alias (by setting `ChrootFixRoot` option).
-  This also fake the CoreDumpDirectory directory.
+  This also fake the `CoreDumpDirectory` directory.

-in that way using mod_chroot is simple like to load the module and set the chroot dir... the only constraint are to set document root and coredump directory in the path of the chroot dir...
+in that way using **mod_chroot** is simple like to load the module and set the chroot dir... the only constraint are to set document root and coredump directory in the path of the chroot dir...

 Ex. this are ok:
 ```
 ChrootDir         /srv/www1
 DocumentRoot      /srv/www1/htdocs
 CoreDumpDirectory /srv/www1/dump
 ```

 Ex. this are not ok:
 ```
 ChrootDir         /srv/www1
-	DocumentRoot /htdocs/www1
+DocumentRoot      /htdocs
-	CoreDumpDirectory /dump/www1
+CoreDumpDirectory /dump
 ```

 # Building